 This report provides the annual report on Treasury Management (Appendix A), as required under both the Financial Procedure rules and the CIPFA Code of Practice on Treasury Management.
 Also included is the regular report on Treasury Transactions (Appendix B).

-1 That this report be received and recommended to Council for approval.
+1 That this report be approved.

 Executive: 31 May 2013

 Overview and Scrutiny: 6 June 2013

 Council: 16 July 2013